JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 You can now extract the business logic code to the KMM shared module and make it platform independent.
 This is necessary for reusing it for both Android and iOS.

-1. Move the business logic code `com.jetbrains.simplelogin.androidapp.data` from the `app` directory to the `com.jetbrains.simplelogin.shared` package in the `shared/commonMain` directory.
+1. Move the business logic code `com.jetbrains.simplelogin.androidapp.data` from the `app` directory to the `com.jetbrains.simplelogin.shared` package in the `shared/src/commonMain` directory.
-   You can drag and drop the package or refactor it by moving from one directory to another.
+   You can drag and drop the package or refactor it by moving everything from one directory to another.

     ![Drag and drop the package with the business logic code](moving-business-logic.png){width=350}